Faeshal/Faeshal.github.io/source/projects/index.md

 # Project History

 This is all projects that i've been working on my entire career as a Backend Engineer.
-To note, In this list, i only include **Office Projects with production level & full development team ⛔ NOT personal freelance projects** to be more focused & relevant.
+To note, In this list, i only include **Office Projects with Private Repository, Production level & Full Development Team ⛔ NOT personal freelance projects** to be more focused & relevant.

 ## 1.Daily Act (Social Media App) 🌟